 |

-Muskie's jaw when the fish is badly hooked to ease hook
+a Muskie's jaw when the fish is badly hooked to ease hook removal.

-removal.
-The large hooks have large barbs and can get twisted
+The large hooks have large barbs and can get twisted inside the

-inside the fish's mouth becoming almost impossible to remove.
+fish's mouth becoming almost impossible to remove.
+The barb

-The barb can be cut off to pull the hook out or the eye of the hook
+can be cut off to pull the hook out or the eye of the hook can be

-can be cut to quickly get the bait out of harms way.
-This
+cut to quickly get the bait out of harms way.
+This method

-method greatly increases the speed of releasing a Muskie and
+greatly increases the speed of releasing a Muskie and increases

-increases the chance of survival.
-THESE NEED TO BE IN A MUSKIE
+the chance of survival.
+THESE NEED TO BE IN A MUSKIE FISHERMAN'S

 |